dexie/dexie-website/docs/Promise/Promise.PSD.md

     new Dexie.Promise(function (resolve, reject) {
         setTimeout(resolve, 1000);
     }).then (function () {
-        // then() will have same PSD as Promise constructor assert (Dexie.Promise.PSD.promiseSpecificVariable == 3);
+        // This callback will get same PSD instance as was active when .then() was called assert (Dexie.Promise.PSD.promiseSpecificVariable == 3);
     });
 });